Calibaba276/Portfolio_Website/DEPLOYMENT.md

 - Tree shaking
 - Asset optimization

-## Security
+## Security Note

-Security measures are now:

-- Active in development mode
-- Relaxed in production to prevent deployment issues
-- Still provide basic protection without breaking functionality
+**All security measures have been disabled for deployment compatibility.** This includes:

+- Content Security Policy (CSP)
+- Developer tools detection
+- Right-click blocking
+- Console output blocking

+The application will work normally but without the security features.
+You can re-enable them later if needed by modifying the security files.